Who is it for

-This is a group for people with engineering background only, mainly aimed for people who currently serve as Tech Leaders in their company.
+This is a group for people who are technical day to day, aimed for the most senior developers of the company.
 We do our best to create some diversity within the group, while keep the type of companies similar enough so people could relate to the pains and help each other.

 Lastly, this is a group of technical people but the idea is to focus on the people / organization challenges, rather than concrete technological issues (this does happen, however, offline or on the slack channel).
 We feel there are enough forums for such conversation already, thus we want to keep it focused around building a team and helping the company scale.